StoyanoVasil/ALE1/README.md

 ## Run the tests

 1. Open a terminal in the root directory of the project
-2. Run `python -m unittest discover src/tests`
+2. Run `coverage run -m unittest discover src/tests`
+3. To generate nice html output of the tests run `coverage html`
+4. Navigate to folder `htmlcov` that was just generated and open `index.html`